2i2c-org/2i2c-org.github.io/content/authors/jenny-wong/_index.md

 - Partnerships Team
 ---

 Jenny is the Technical Content Developer for 2i2c.
-She is also a Senior Research Software Engineer and her work is underpinned by open science principles and focused towards democratising access to compute.
+Her work is mainly focused on the CZI-funded Catalyst Project, an initiative aiming to provide research communities in Latin America and Africa with access to large-scale scientific infrastructure.
+As part of this effort, she will help develop community-based training materials for interactive cloud-native workflows.

-She regularly engages and supports researchers with writing documentation, creating video tutorials, and designing and delivering training.
+As a former research software engineer, Jenny has considerable experience supporting researchers with writing documentation, creating video tutorials, and designing and delivering training for advanced research computing.
 Jenny is also a qualified Software Carpentries Instructor.

 Jenny's background is in mathematics, with a special interest in geophysical fluid dynamics.
 She obtained a PhD in the subject with her thesis titled "A slurry model of the F-layer in the Earth's core".